NinjaCoin-Master/cryptonote-nodejs-pool-ninjacoin/README.md

 #### 2) Configuration

-Copy the `config_examples/COIN.json` file of your choice to `config.json` then overview each options and change any to match your preferred setup.
+Copy the `config_examples/ninja.json` to `config.json` then overview each options and change any to match your preferred setup.

 Explanation for each field:
 ```javascript